De tribus puellis

 De tribus puellis or The Three Girls is an anonymous medieval Latin poem, a narrative elegiac comedy (or fabliau) written probably in France during the twelfth or early thirteenth century.
-The metre (elegiac couplets) and theme (love) are modelled so thoroughly on Ovid (augmented with quotations from him) that it is ascribed to him in the two fifteenth-century manuscripts in which it is preserved.
+The metre (elegiac couplets) and theme (love) are modelled so thoroughly on Ovid (augmented with quotations from him) that it is erroneously ascribed to him in the two fifteenth-century manuscripts in which it is preserved.

 The poem exists in several incunabula.
 Its first modern edition was published by Gustave Cohen in La "Comédie" latine en France au XIIe siècle (1931) with modern French translation.
 A second critical edition with an Italian translation by Stefano Pittaluga was published in Ferruccio Bertini, Commedie latine del XII e XIII secolo, volume 1 (1976).
 An English translation, with notes and a commentary but without accompanying Latin text, was prepared by Alison Goddard Elliot for the Garland Library of Medieval Literature (Seven Medieval Latin Comedies, 1984).

 The plot of De tribus puellis involves the chance meeting of the narrator and three young maidens contesting the title of best singer.
 They implore the poet to judge their songs and all four turn off the road to a meadow to hold the competition.
 The first girl sings a song about battles and "fights with giants".
 The second girl sang of Paris, but it is the third girl, on whom the poet has already expended over twenty lines praising, who sings the best, for she sang of Jupiter and Europa.
 The rest of the poem describes the narrator's evening with the third girl, how they ate dinner and how they went to bed together.
 The poem ends, of course, immediately before the consummatory act.
 "Did it turn out well?" the poet asks, "Love knows all."